Community Coaching Outreach (CCO)

 - Clients receive coaching sessions over a period of 3 months, either two or three times per month until the 5 sessions are exhausted.

-What are the most common coaching topics of interest to COO clients?
+What are the most common coaching topics of interest to CCO clients?

 Here are some of the common areas covered in these coaching relationships: